 Step 7: Install the New Part

 Installation is the reverse of removal.
-Carefully set new coolant outlet onto the engine and insert the outlet pipe.
-Apply thread locker to the bolts and torque the unit down to engine using the socket wrench.
+Carefully set a new coolant outlet onto the engine and insert the outlet pipe.
+Apply thread locker to the bolts and torque the unit down to the engine using the socket wrench.
 Don't forget the washers!
 The bolts should be hand be hand-tight - be careful not to over tighten them.
 Next, install the two smaller bolts that hold the pipe to the outlet.

 Once the installation of the water coolant outlet is complete, be sure to fill your coolant reservoir to account for any fluid that you drained earlier.
 Allow at least 6hrs (24hours is better) for the RTV sealant to cure before testing the unit.
 To test the repair, start your engine and let it idle until it reaches normal operating temperature.
 Check for signs of leaks at this time.

 Congratulations, you have just finished replacing a water coolant outlet on your V6 Dodge Charger!

 Over the years I have been asked what part number I used to make this repair.
 I purchased the part referenced in this repair at AutoZone.
 The part number was 815634 and the brand was Torqflo.
 See photo below: